Transport in Malta

 The transport system in Malta is small but extensive, and the islands' domestic system of public transport is reliant on buses and taxis, although there was both a railway and a tramway in the past.
 Public transport in Malta has been free of charge since October 2022 for all residents with a Tallinja Card (a personalised public transport card), for which any resident of Malta can register.

 Malta's primary international connections are the Malta International Airport in Luqa and by sea the Valletta Ferry Terminal.
 Malta's primary commercial connection is the Malta Freeport (the 3rd largest transshipment port in the Mediterranean Sea) in Birżebbuġa.

 Created in 2010 the authority in charge of all Transport services in the country is Transport Malta, consumed the services of the Malta Maritime Authority, the Malta Transport Authority and the Director and Directorate of Civil Aviation.

 The Ministry of Culture of Malta sanctioned Touring Club Malta to set up a Transport Museum.

+Earlier modes of transport

+Before having its modern bus system and airport, Malta needed practical modes of transport.These were generally used by peasants who needed these for their everyday life.
+Today these transportations are still alive and are a symbol of Maltese culture and Folklore.